neillturner/puppet-cloudwatch_monitoring/README.md

 ### with a key

-If your instance does not have a role, you need to specify the aws_access_key and aws_secret_keya key.
+If your instance does not have a role, you need to specify the `aws_access_key` and `aws_secret_key`.
-It recommended that you store these encrypted in your puppet repository in hiera using eyaml to encrypt them.
+It recommended that you store these encrypted in your puppet repository in `hiera` using `eyaml` to encrypt them.

 ## Metrics of This Script